 Best Honeymoon Destinations for Foodies

 Planning a honeymoon?
-Thinking of Fiji, Gordes, Vietnam?
+How about considering prime destinations for foodies?
+Think Fiji, Gordes, Vietnam.
 Our clients truly run the gamut with their getaways and never cease to amaze us with their honeymoon choices.
-Three month backpacking treks around the globe, safaris, and hot air balloon rides, Airbnb stays in the hills of Puglia.
+Three-month backpacking treks around the globe, safaris, and hot air balloon rides, Airbnb stays in the hills of Puglia.

 The only thing uniting their trips?
 Good eats!
 And so, with you in mind, we’ve put together some of the best honeymoon destinations for foodies — with quick trips (for those taking an interim honeymoon) and extravagant locations (do it if you can!).

 The spots below come vetted from friends of the EC family who know their eats, and love to share.
 We hope you’ve saved up your airline miles.

 Dallas was recently named Bon Appetit’s “Restaurant City of the Year” and has a smattering of super specialized destinations featuring eccentric details and ethnic dishes, trademarked by their chefs and creators.
 This Texas town is moving away from big box and into small, niche which we much prefer.
 Check out Khao Noodle Shop and Petra and The Beast — a roadside adventure into fermentation, pasta, and butchery, so weird and tasty it made it into America’s Top 50.
 Truth be told, we like any excuse to embrace our Americana, so dust out the cowboy boots, hit the honkey tonk, and hit up all the strange and totally unique destinations Dallas has to offer.

 Ortygia is in Sicily and is mythic in its beauty and history, mentioned in Greek myths and poems for centuries.
 The name originates from the Greek for “quail” and on this coastal town, you will see all sorts of lovely wildlife.